charlangas/carlosochoa/site/index.md

   order: 1
 ---

 I'm currently doing growth marketing at <a href="https://www.storyswag.co" target="_blank">Story Swag</a>, an amazing iOS app that allows anyone to create gorgeous slideshows using your own videos and photos.
-I like to think about it like a Canva for video.
+You could say it's like a Canva for video.

 I believe in learning by doing, so I'm on a mission to launch a new side project for every new skill I want to try out.